neweuropeancollege/gitbook-documentation/sf-admin/docs/maintenance/admin-dashboard/helpful-links-component.md

 ## Helpful Links Component

+This small component provides admins the ability to navigate to any page, whether within Salesforce or outside of it.
+It is located on the Admin Dashboard, and it is a great way to quickly access important resources.
+It is already set up with some useful links, but it can be customized to fit the needs of the Admin.

 - **Unimported MC Emails**
   - Directs to a list view of MC Subscriber Activity Records not imported.
   - Admins can quickly identify and address unprocessed MailChimp activities.